 Data processing was conducted using the IFEFFIT^[21] package.
-Using the Athena software,^[22] reference spectra from each measurement were aligned to a Pt reference foil, and then data were merged and normalized by fitting smooth curves to the pre-edge and post-edge. Δ XANES plots were constructed by subtracting the spectra measured in Heat 25°C from spectra measured at various pressures of H2.
-Due to the presence of isosbestic points in XANES data at different hydrogen coverages, the Δ XANES data crosses the zero value at the same energies for all different H coverages.
-The area of the second Δ XANES peak, or the so called peak B^[6a] (marked in Fig.2a), was integrated using OriginLab software over the same energy range in which peak B was positive.
-EXAFS spectra were fit in R-space in the Artemis software^[22] with FEFF8 calculations of fcc Pt to simulate Pt-Pt scattering paths and the Pt-O scattering path from Na2Pt(OH)6 to simulate Pt-O scattering paths.
-Data sets measured under different pressures were fit simultaneously with the energy shift Δ E0 constrained, and due to the strong correlation between Pt-Pt coordination number and bond distance disorder (σ^2), σ^2 was fit as a shared parameter.
-Additional fit details and example fits are given in the Suppl. documents.
+By using the Athena software,[22] reference spectra from each measurement were aligned to a Pt reference foil, and then data were merged and normalized by fitting smooth curves to the pre-edge and post-edge. $\Delta XANES$ plots were constructed by subtracting the spectra measured in He at 25 °C from spectra measured at various pressures of H2.
+Owing to the presence of isosbestic points in XANES data at different hydrogen coverages, the Δ XANES data crosses the zero value at the same energies for all different H coverages.
+The area of the second $\Delta XANES$ peak, "peak B"^[6a] (marked in Figure 2a), was integrated by using OriginLab software over the energy range in which peak B was positive.
+EXAFS spectra were fit in R-space in the Artemis software^[22] with FEFF8 calculations of face-centered cubic Pt to simulate Pt-Pt scattering paths and the Pt-O scattering path from Na2Pt(OH)6 to simulate Pt-O scattering paths.
+Data sets measured under different pressures were fit simultaneously with the energy shift ΔE_0 constrained, and owing to the strong correlation between Pt-Pt coordination number and bond length disorder (σ^2), σ^2 was fit as a shared parameter.
+Additional fit details and example fits are given in the Supporting Information.